Kingsley-Aggrey/interactive-card/README.md

 - See hover, active, and focus states for interactive elements on the page

 ### Screenshot
-All screenshots of the my solutions can be found in the "public/ScreenShots/" folder
+All screenshots of my solutions can be found in the "public/ScreenShots/" folder

 ### Links